Matheusmottaa/problem-solving/README.md

 # Programming problem's solutions

-Problems and algorithms, competitive programmaing.
+Problems, algorithms and competitive programmaing.

 Only C and C++.